Weighted Discriminants and Mass Formulas for Number Fields: Weighted discriminants

 \section{Weighted discriminants}

-We use the term \textit{alternate discriminant} to refer to any reasonable rational-valued function on the set of $\Gamma$-extensions of $\Q$.
-A ``reasonable'' function, broadly speaking, should be one determined locally at each rational prime $p$ by the restriction of $\phi$ to $G_{\Q_p}$.
+We use the term \textit{alternate discriminant} to refer to a real-valued function on the set of $\Gamma$-extensions (in the sense of maps $\phi:G_\Q \to \Gamma$) of $\Q$.
+A ``reasonable'' alternate discriminant, broadly speaking, should take positive integer values, and its valuation at each rational prime $p$ should be determined by the restriction of $\phi$ to $G_{\Q_p}$.

-If we require alternate discriminants to be determined locally in this way, then an alternate discriminant is equivalent to a counting function.
-Given a counting function $c$ for $\Gamma$, we can build an alternate discriminant corresponding to $c$: Let $\phi : G_\Q \to \Gamma$ be a $\Gamma$-extension.
-Then if $\phi_p$ is the restriction of $\phi$ to $G_{\Q_p}$, and
+If we require alternate discriminants to be ``determined locally'' in this way, then there is a natural bijection between alternate discriminants and counting functions.
+Given a counting function $c$ for $\Gamma$, we can build an alternate discriminant corresponding to $c$ as follows: Let $\phi : G_\Q \to \Gamma$ be a $\Gamma$-extension.
+Then letting $\phi_p$ be the restriction of $\phi$ to $G_{\Q_p}$, we define

-Conversely, if an alternate discriminant $D$ is defined locally, then we can construct a counting function corresponding to it.
-If $\phi_p$ is the restriction of some $\Gamma$-extension to $G_{\Q_p}$, then we define $c(\phi_p)$ to be the power of $p$ appearing in $D(\phi)$.
+Conversely, if an alternate discriminant $D$ is determined locally, then we can construct a counting function $c$ corresponding to it.
+If $\phi_p$ is the restriction of some $\Gamma$-extension to $G_{\Q_p}$, then $c(\phi_p)$ is the power of $p$ appearing in $D(\phi)$.

-However, from the perspective of searching for universal mass formulas, this broad class of invariants is not very interesting, even if we require the counting functions to be proper.
+However, from the perspective of searching for universal mass formulas, this broad class of invariants is not very interesting, even if we require alternate discriminants to be determined locally and counting functions to be proper.
 As we will see in Theorem \ref{thm:mf-coeffs}, any proper counting function $c$ is guaranteed to have a tame mass formula.
-Then, since the condition of properness imposes no restrictions on how the counting function can behave at primes dividing $|\Gamma|$, we can assign values to $c$ in such a way that it forces the tame mass formula to be universal.
+Then, since the condition of properness imposes no restrictions on how the counting function can behave at primes dividing $|\Gamma|$, we can assign values of $c$ in such a way that it forces the tame mass formula to be universal.

-Thus, we seek a natural way to define counting functions (or alternate discriminants) globally, and prohibit entirely contrived behavior at the wild prime.
-To that end, in this paper we consider \textit{weighted discriminants}, a class of alternate discriminants defined as follows:
+Thus, we seek a natural way to define counting functions (or alternate discriminants) globally, and prohibit entirely contrived behavior at wild primes.
+To that end, in this paper we consider \textit{weighted discriminants}, a class of alternate discriminants generalizing Wood's work in \cite{MMW-MF}.
+A weighted discriminant for $K/\Q$ is built by taking the discriminants of intermediate extensions, norming down to $\Q$, and raising each to a power (the \textit{weight}) associated to that intermediate extension.
+Specifically: